hurwitzlab/biosystems-analytics-2020/GIT.md

 ```
 export EDITOR=pico
 ```

+If you don't need to save (commit) your local changes, you can use `git stash` to have Git tuck them away and overwrite the local files with the remote versions.
+You can later use `git stash apply` to apply the stashed changes to the remote changes you pulled in.

+## Adding new files (homework)

 To turn in your assignments, you will need to add the programs you create.
 For instance, for the "Crow's Nest" exercise, you will create a program called `crowsnest.py`.